 Not Your Typical Dallas Psychiatric Clinic

 Our Dallas Psychiatric Clinic is a collaboration between Amy Morrison PA-C and her remote supervising physician.
 Amy Morrison is a licensed Physician Assistant (PA) specializing in Psychiatry with over 17 years of clinical experience treating patients from Dallas, Plano, Frisco, and throughout the Dallas-Forth Worth area.
-Amy is not a doctor, her rigorous education as a PA laid the foundation for extensive psychiatric medical training and experience she gained from working alongside and under the supervision of exceptionally talented psychiatrists and neurologists in clinics across the Dallas-Fort Worth community for 13 years.
+Amy is not a doctor.
+Her rigorous education as a PA laid the foundation for her extensive psychiatric medical training and experience gained while working alongside and under the supervision of exceptionally talented psychiatrists and neurologists in clinics across the Dallas-Fort Worth community for 13 years.
 Amy thrived in the large collaborative care environment, and remains deeply grateful for the personal investment that her supervising physicians have made in her growth as a clinician.
-She also felt overwhelmed by the demands of large clinical practice , where the unsustainable rise in systemic health care costs and shortage of psychiatrists in the community meant that clinicians are commonly expected to care for more than 25 patients daily.
+She also felt overwhelmed by the demands of large clinical practice, where the unsustainable rise in systemic health care costs and shortage of psychiatrists in the community meant that clinicians are commonly expected to care for more than 25 patients daily.
 Amy noticed how patients felt flustered and rushed as they were run through an inefficient assembly line of staff before and after seeing their provider.
 She also noted how stressful this caseload was for both her and the other clinicians and recognized the signs of burnout in herself and her colleagues.